Molasses Honey and Agave on Keto

 The problem is it's too high in sugar content, which is a no-no for your ketogenic diet plan.
 Sometimes when you do research on molasses, you will find that they're "low glycemic."
 No, they're not.
 They just turn to sugar pretty fast.
-Thus, they spike your insulin.
+Thus, they spike your Fat Storing Hormone.

 What Is Glycemic?
 It refers to the ability of glucose present in food to cause an increase in blood sugar levels.

 I hope I am clear about molasses.
 Now, let’s deal with honey.
 I've done videos on honey before.
 It’s about a certain type of honey called the tupelo honey.
 It is in the lower glycemic index.
 For what you're trying to achieve, however, it's not acceptable.
 It will bump you out of ketosis, just like molasses.

 Why Agave on Keto Is Also a Bad Idea

 Among molasses, honey, and agave, agave is the worst.
 About 99% of agave nectar is fructose or fruit sugar.
 You're only turning this fructose right into fat in a snap of a finger.
 It's not good for the liver either.
 It's not good for your cells, so avoid it.